 Be open, honest and up front with your team.
 Hard feelings and disloyalty will cause headaches, delays or may even keep you from getting into the home you worked so hard to locate.
 Take the time to select the right team in the beginning and your first home purchase will be a pleasing and memorable experience.

-I have done just about everything to do with real estate in the Okanagan.
-I have owned rental properties, flipped a few properties, owned commercial land and buildings, and even helped clients with purchasing rent to own properties.
-I have lots of experience in new home construction as we have built over 30 homes in the Okanagan.
+I have done just about every real estate deal possible with Kelowna real estate alongside my clients.
+Majority of my clients are home buyers.
+But I also have helped my clients to purchase rental properties, commercial land and buildings, farms and even helped clients with purchasing rent to own properties.
+I have lots of experience in new home construction as well.
 I am also affiliated with an amazing group of realtors at Sage Executive Group Real Estate.
 We are not a franchise, but locally born and 60 plus members strong.
 I now enjoy helping my clients with all of their real estate needs.